TeCSAR-UNCC/DeepDive/README.md

 DIR=/mnt/500GB/shared_directory/SYSROOT/
 ```

 There are 2 ways to mount the SYSROOT.
-If the ZCU102 is in the same network as the system used for sythesis you can mount the root of the ZCU102 on the system as use that as a SYSROOT path.
+If the ZCU102 is in the same network as the system used for sythesis.
+You can mount the root of the ZCU102 on the system and use that as a SYSROOT path.

 ```bash
 sshfs xilinx@<ip_of_ZCU102>:/ /<dir>
 ```
-Where ip_of_ZCU102 is the IP of ZCU102 and dir is the directory where you want to mount the SYSROOT
+Where ip_of_ZCU102 is the IP of ZCU102 and dir is the directory where you want to mount the SYSROOT.

-You can also mount the ZCU102 sdcard on the system
+You can also mount the ZCU102 sdcard on the system directly.

 ```bash
 sudo mount /dev/sdX1 /<dir>